-We appreciate this is an uncertain and stressful time for everyone and that many parents and children may have worries or concerns about returning to school after such a long time away or starting school for the first time.
-The Government has firmly stated that all children must return to school as it is vital for their education and wellbeing.
-We are therefore looking forward to welcoming everyone back as follows:
+We appreciate this is an uncertain and stressful time for everyone and that many parents and children may have worries or concerns about children attending school during the current pandemic.
+The Government has firmly stated that all children must attend school as it is vital for their education and wellbeing and we have carried out extensive planning and risk assessments to ensure that all children could safely return to school from September.
+We are constantly reviewing our policies and risk assessments to take into account the most up to date Government guidance and out latest risk assessment can be viewed below.

 Helping children to understand the new ‘normal’